Skeleton Aware Multi-modal Sign Language Recognition

 \subsection{AUTSL Dataset}

 AUTSL~\cite{SLR_dataset} is collected for general SLR tasks in Turkish sign language.
 Kinect V2 sensor~\cite{kinect_v1v2,kinect2_acc} is utilized in the collection procedure.
 Specifically, 43 signers with 20 backgrounds are assigned to perform 226 different sign actions.
 In general, it contains 38,336 video clips which is split to training, validation, and testing subsets.
-The dataset statistical summary is listed in Table~\ref{dataset_table}.
+The statistical summary of the balanced dataset, which is used in the challenge, is listed in Table ~\ref{dataset_table}.